labster/sycamore2mediawiki/README.md

 If there are problems, let me know and I'll patch it... or just run a bot to fix it up afterwards.

+Not converted to mediawiki:
+ - Geodata and maps
+ - Events Board
+ - access restrictions/ACL/permissions
+ - user groups

+If anyone needs to extract this data, open a ticket.

 How to Use
 ----------